 The Fourth Imperative:

-GSU will help unify the Chicago Southland, as well as Kankakee and Will Counties.
+GSU will help unify the Chicago Southland, as well as Will, Kankakee, and the rest of Cook County.

 GSU is the only public university in the south suburbs of Chicago and in all of Will and Kankakee Counties.